BuBuaBu/jeedom_flowerpowerbt/node/README.md

 });
 ```

 The bridge is a continual queud.
-Method like `.all` `.synchronize` or `.live` push back to this queud.
+Method like `syncAll` `synchronize` or `live` push back to this queud.

 ##### Events
 ```js